Frequently Asked Questions (FAQs)

 Most New York State jobs require that an applicant take and pass an appropriate civil service examination in order to qualify as a candidate for employment.
 These exams are the first step in the process, and are specific to a job or a class of jobs (for example, there might be a specific test for an air conditioning mechanic, but one clerical test might suit for 10 or 12 different titles), and are scheduled as a previous eligible list ages or diminishes with new hires.

-Civil service examinations are scheduled and resultant eligible lists are administered by the NYS Department of Civil Service, a separate state agency.
+Civil service examinations are scheduled and resultant eligible lists are administered by the NYS Department of Civil Service.
 The Department also administers the civil service exam system for a number of localities (e.g., counties and cities) within the state.
 Examinations are given when a future need for employees in that particular occupation (or occupational group) is anticipated.

 Where do I find information about the civil service exams available?